How to Sell High-Dimensional Data Optimally: Introduction

-{\bf Information Design:} The primary goal in information design is for the designer to disclose signals about the state to influence the actions of the agents involved~\citep{bergemann2019information, kamenica2011bayesian, kamenica2019bayesian, alonso2016bayesian, dughmi2016algorithmic}.
+{\bf Information Design:} The primary goal in information design is for the designer to disclose signals about the state to influence the actions of the agents involved~\citep{bergemann2019information, kamenica2011bayesian, kamenica2019bayesian, alonso2016bayesian, dughmi2016algorithmic, neumann2019effective, guo2025selling}.
+A useful perspective emphasized in this literature is to view a disclosure policy as a commitment to an information structure, with the set of implementable outcomes disciplined by Bayesian plausibility; see, e.g., the Bayes correlated equilibrium formulation in~\cite{bergemann2016information}.
+This viewpoint clarifies how different signal structures shape agents’ best responses and provides a language for comparing disclosures.
 A fundamental distinction arises in our model of information selling: unlike traditional information design, where the designer's revenue is typically derived from the actions taken by the buyers, in our model the seller's revenue is accrued directly from the payments made by the buyers.

 {\bf Information Pricing:} Two primary research streams have emerged: {\em ex ante} pricing and {\em ex post} pricing, in parallel to real-life information pricing models, specifically subscription-based (ex ante) and one-time payment systems (ex post).
 In ex ante pricing, the seller commits to revealing information about the state $\omega$ without prior observation, while in ex post pricing, the pricing decision is contingent upon the state $\omega$ observed at the time of the transaction.